GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

         As stated above, manipulating `/tmp` directory during deployment is a waste of time, but we do it anyway, in order for Laravel config to be cached properly.
-In `config/view.php` the path to compiled views is calculated by calling `realpath()` which returns empty string unless the directory exists at the time of calling.
+In `config/view.php` the path to compiled views is calculated by calling `realpath()` which returns an empty string if the directory does not exist at the time of calling.

     -   `mv .env.gae .env`

-        Moving our GCP configuration into place so that it is cached.
+        Moving our GCP configuration into place, from where it will be cached.

     -   `php artisan config:cache`

         Caching Laravel configuration into `bootstrap/cache/config.php`.
-The
-        filesystem becomes read-only only at runtime, so we can still play with it for now.
+We can do that because the filesystem becomes read-only only at runtime.

     -   `rm -f .env`